×

 If you are outside Ontario, know that this entire page is meant for you.
 With the new rules in Ontario from the AGCO, we've had to exclude and block people in Ontario from reading our content here.
 We originally created this page in 2021 to discuss which of the world's main betting brands would enter the new legal Ontario market, and updated things as the market progressed.
 However, AGCO rules state that for people in Ontario, we cannot have unlicensed brands like Bodog or 1XBET mentioned alongside licensed brands like Betsafe, bet365, BetVictor or Betway.
 We discuss over 40 brands here and some were never going to get a license.
 Should we have just scrapped this valuable discussion for interested readers?
 No way.

 Thus, for those outside Ontario, we've left this page live and update it regularly as a point of reference so that people in the rest of Canada can find the highly reputable betting brands that serve both the official Ontario sports betting market and remain open to serve the rest of Canada from the "grey market" via "offshore" sites.
 You can also learn which brands are for Ontario-only.
 Nearly all the licensed Ontario brands that we recommend also serve the rest of Canada.
-So if you are in BC, Alberta, Saskatchewan, Manitoba, Quebec, the Atlantic provinces or territories, with the exception of one operator that excludes Quebec players, all our recommended betting brands below will serve you.
+So if you are in BC, Alberta, Saskatchewan, Manitoba, Quebec, New Brunswick, Nova Scotia, the other Atlantic provinces or the territories, with the exception of one operator that excludes Quebec players, all our recommended betting brands below will serve you.

 As we discuss elsewhere on SNBET, many of these companies want to be licensed where ever they can be in Canada - but these companies can only apply for licenses in jurisdictions where available.
 Until then, these sportsbook providers will continue to serve Canadians outside Ontario from the 'grey market'.
 So if you wish to visit them and play, you may do so but your experience will take place on their international platforms.
 So we note again, only people that are physically located in Ontario may play at official iGaming Ontario betting sites.